 Quantitative genetic approaches use statistical tools to separate measured phenotypes into genetic and environmental components, allowing the statistical quantification of potential evolutionary change.
 Using a quantitative genetics approach, those managing ex situ populations need information on pairwise additive relatedness (acquired through a pedigree, partial kinship information, or molecular markers) and phenotypic data, combined in statistical models to evaluate whether evolutionary change might be occurring in their captive population (Fig. 1).
 Historically, quantitative genetic analysis was focused on laboratory and agricultural studies where experimental breeding crosses were possible, but statistical techniques developed in the 1950s (Henderson 1950) and computational advances in the late 1990s allowed widespread use of the "Animal Model."
 The Animal Model is a mixed model that uses relatedness among individuals to estimate the additive genetic variation of a trait (Wilson et al. 2010); it models an individual's phenotype as a function of the population mean phenotype plus an additive genetic value and residual error.
 The additive genetic value, or the breeding value, represents the additive genetic difference of an individual and the population average, or the sum of the average effects of all the alleles the individual carries (Falconer & Mackay 1996; Lynch & Walsh 1998).
 Changes in the average breeding value of a trait over time in a population can indicate evolutionary change (Hadfield et al. 2010).
 Livestock producers are often interested in changing the average breeding value of a population so that it is better for production, for example in milk yield (Rendel & Robertson 1950), while evolutionary ecologists are interested in determining how and whether evolutionary change is occurring in a wild population (Walsh & Lynch 2018).
 In contrast, those maintaining ex situ populations for conservation purposes will probably be interested in maintaining the average breeding value of a trait in the captive population and the variance of the breeding values (the additive genetic variance) in the interest of avoiding evolutionary change and maintaining adaptive potential (Williams & Hoffman 2009).
 Minimizing mean kinship will reduce allele frequency change and depending on the kinship matrix used managers can maximize the amount genetic variation or maintain allele frequencies closer to the base population (Meuwissen et al. 2020; Morales-González; Saura et al. 2008).
 However, monitoring and controlling breeding values for specific traits could be combined with management plans to identify and control potential evolutionary change.
-However, there is often uncertainty associated with each estimate of a breeding value, and ignoring this error in the analysis of trends in breeding values can lead to an incorrect analysis (Hadfield et al. 2010; Houslay & Wilson 2017; Princée 2016, Chapter 16) however, there are techniques such as multivariate statistics or Bayesian analysis that can help with some of these issues (Fig. 2).
-When working with a captive population that is maintained across multiple facilities, managers will also want to account for differences in phenotype between facilities and
+There is uncertainty associated with each estimate of a breeding value, and ignoring this error in the analysis of trends in breeding values can lead to an incorrect analysis (Hadfield et al. 2010; Houslay & Wilson 2017; Princée 2016, Chapter 16), however, there are techniques such as multivariate statistics or Bayesian analysis that can help with some of these issues (Fig. 2).